 Our first Jewish wedding video

 I remember very clearly the first Jewish wedding video that Minty Slippers made.
-The wedding was at the Grove in Watford; a popular venue for Jewish weddings as it has quite a large capacity.
+The wedding was at the Grove in Watford; a popular venue for high end Jewish weddings as it has quite a large capacity.
 The groom was a chap called Wayne Marc Godfrey, the Bride was Gemma.
 We knew a little bit about the couple before we filmed them, but didn’t realise how connected Wayne was in the film making world.
-We were only filming the wedding, not editing it, as Wayne wanted to do this himself.
+We were only there as videographers filming the wedding, not editing it, as Wayne wanted to do this himself.

 I was aware that Wayne ran a company called The Fyzz which had just been involved in the production of a film called Three and Out starring McKenzie Crook.
 In all honestly, I went to see this film with Danny at the Cinema because the trailers looked good.
 I had no idea at the time, that we would be filming the wedding video of one of the films producers.
-Wayne’s business has gone from strength to strength.
+Wayne’s creative business has gone from strength to strength.
 He now has offices in Los Angeles and has worked on a huge catalogue of films with some very famous people.

 Gemma has also enjoyed quite a lot of success in her own right.
 She is the founder and CEO of an investment company called Moola, and the mother of two lovely children.
 She is certainly a testament to working women all over the world, after being selected one of the BBC’s top 100 women.
 I think she’s also been on the telly a few times too with Arnold Schwarzenegger, on the american version of The Apprentice.